Updated June 2019

 - do not use with alcohol-based markers as the alcohol will make the ink smear

-While there is a different use in your crafting arsenal for all 3 ink pads, if you only want to purchase one, here’s a good rule of thumb:
+While there is a different use in your crafting arsenal for both ink pads, if you only want to purchase one, here’s a good rule of thumb:

 - if you predominantly use photopolymer stamps, I recommend the Tuxedo Black Memento ink pad